antifuchs/weblog/content/post/2024-04-15-some-useful-types-for-db-using-rust-web-apps.md

 pub fn create_bookmark(bm: Bookmark<NoId>) -> Bookmark<BookmarkId> { ... }
 ```

-What's more, the `IdTrait<T>` takes a type parameter that tells us what the "real" ID would be, if a real ID is present.
-That comes in play with the `NoId` type above: It's a little empty type that just says "I'm not an ID":
+What's more, the `IdTrait<T>` takes a type parameter that tells us what the expected ID type would be.
+That comes into play with the `NoId` type above: It's a little empty type that just says "I'm not an ID yet":

 ```rust
 #[derive(PartialEq, Eq, Clone, Copy, Default, Serialize, Debug)]